O-Morgan/HTML-Training-Project/README.md

 ### The website header

-The website header is nested inside a table so that is the first thing to create, this is knows as the parent table and then we have an area to configure a table within which is know as the nested table.
+The website header is nested inside a table so that is the first thing to create, this is knows as the parent table and then we have an area to configure a table within, which is know as the nested table.

 ```html
 <body>